(21) Gavel Reborn

 NPCS

-Section written by Wenweia There are several types of utility NPCs exclusive to islands!
+There are several types of utility NPCs exclusive to islands!
 In addition to purely cosmetic ones (such as message boards), and decorative / decofunctional ones (teleporters and furniture), several NPCs now have gameplay uses!

 Misc bins are like another bank!
 They are per-account (not per island or per class), and can store anything that isn’t an item.
 They are a perfect solution to powders, quest items, ingredients, and the like clogging up your bank pages.
 Likewise, the tome shelf is another bank, albeit only for storing your excess tomes (see below).